Financial help for seniors: 25 essential resources

 Senior Living is one of the most complete databases of senior living options, including everything from independent living to long-term care.

 Feeding America helps feed the hungry in the US.
-They provided nearly 166 million meals for seniors, as stated in their 2020 Annual Report.
+They provide meals to more than 7 million seniors each year.
 This nonprofit organization works with a nationwide network of food banks to distribute nutritious meals to those in need.

 Retirement Jobs helps seniors beat age bias by matching them with companies looking for skills and expertise.
 They also offer resume reviews to help you land the job you want.